SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 [Node.js Details](/nodejs//sap_ams/sap_ams.md) / [Java Details](/java/jakarta-ams/jakarta-ams.md)
 :::

-### Conditional checks for multiple resources
+### Conditional checks for multiple entities

-When checking the authorization for multiple resources, the application has two options:
+When checking the authorization for multiple entities, the application has two options:

-1. It can fetch all resources from the database, loop over them and check access for each resource individually.
+1. It can fetch all entities from the database, loop over them and check access for each entity individually.
-2. It can filter the resources in the database query based on the condition.
+2. It can filter the entities in the database query based on the condition.

 #### Looping
-The first option is simpler to implement and may be sufficient for resources with a small domain, such as a list of landscapes:
+The first option is simpler to implement and may be sufficient for resources with few entities, such as a list of landscapes:

 ::: code-group
 ```js [Node.js]